afiaka87/glide-finetune/README.md

 - TensorFloat-32 (TF32) support for faster training on Ampere GPUs
 - WebDataset support with custom filtering modes
 - Gradient checkpointing for reduced memory usage
+- Learning rate warmup (linear or cosine) for stable training
 - Early stopping for testing and integration
 - Built-in Weights & Biases (wandb) logging
 - Drop-in support for LAION and Alamy datasets